Invariant Models for Causal Transfer Learning: Learning invariant conditionals

 \section{Learning invariant conditionals}

-{ } In the previous section, we have seen how a known invariant subset $S^*\subseteq \{1,\ldots,p\}$ of predictors leading to invariant conditionals $Y^k\given\B{X}_{S^*}^k$, see Assumption~(A1), can be beneficial in the problems of DG and MTL.
+{ } In the previous section, we have seen how a known invariant subset $S^*\subseteq \{1,\ldots,p\}$ of predictors leading to invariant conditionals $Y^k\given\B{X}_{S^*}^k$, see Assumptions~(A1) and (A1'), can be beneficial in the problems of DG and MTL.
 In practice, such a set $S^*$ is often unknown.
-We now present a method that aims at \textit{inferring} such a subset $S^*$ from data.
-Throughout this paper, we denote by $S$ any subset of features, while $S^*$ is an invariant set (which is not necessarily unique).
-The method we propose provides an estimator $\hat{S}$ of $S^*$.
-It is summarized in Algorithm~\ref{alg}, code is provided in https://bitbucket.org/mrojascarulla/subsets\_sub.
+We now present a method that aims at \textit{inferring} an invariant subset from data.
+Throughout this paper, we denote by $S$ any subset of features, while $S^+$ is an invariant set (which is not necessarily unique) for which (A1) holds.
+Such a subset $S^+$ \emph{does not necessarily satisfy both Assumptions (A1) and (A1')}.
+Indeed, in DG, only (A1) is testable in the training data.
+More precisely, if several invariant sets which satisfy (A1) are found, and only some of them satisfy (A1'), we cannot find these from data.
+We therefore have to add a criterion allowing us to select among several invariant sets.
+The method we propose provides an estimator $\hat{S}$ for an invariant subset $S^+$, which is chosen as the subset satisfying Assumption~(A1) which maximizes predictive accuracy on a validation set.
+In MTL, we still write $S^+$, even if we could then write $S^*$ as (A1') becomes testable.
+It is summarized in Algorithm~\ref{alg}, code is provided in \url{https://github.com/mrojascarulla/causal\_transfer\_learning}.